paymennt/docs/docs/7-golive/0-checklist.md

 ---
-title: Website Checklist
+title: website go-live checklist
-sidebar_label: Website Checklist
+sidebar_label: website checklist
 ---

 Use this checklist to make sure your website conforms with card network standards and best practices for internet commerce.